 Princeton University has partnered with Bright Horizons to provide you with backup care when you experience temporary disruptions in your child, adult, or elder caregiving arrangements that would otherwise prevent you from fulfilling work or study obligations.
 As a graduate degree candidate, you have 100 hours of care available for each calendar year.
 More information is available on the Human Resources website.

-Student Child Care Assistance Program
+Graduate Child Assistance Program

-University-affiliated Child Care Centers
+University-Affiliated Child Care Centers

 There are two University-affiliated child care centers.
 Both are National Association for the Education of Young Children (NAEYC) accredited.
 NAEYC is generally acknowledged to be the most rigorous of the national accrediting agencies for child care centers.
 More information can be found at on the Human Resources website.

-Discounts for University Faculty, Staff and Students
+Child Care Center Discounts for University Faculty, Staff and Students

 There are a number of local child care centers that offer discounts for University faculty, staff, and students.
 To view the complete list, visit the Human Resources website.